Scope of practice

 RTLB role with English Language Learners

-Migrant and refugee background students with special education needs, including those who receive ESOL funding, are entitled to special education services available in New Zealand schools.
+Migrant and refugee background students with learning support needs, including those who receive ESOL funding, are entitled to learning support available in New Zealand schools.
 They would need to meet the eligibility criteria for that particular service, for example: